 We’re also calling for revisions to the Foreign Intelligence Surveillance Act and the Patriot Act so that they explicitly prohibit the blanket surveillance of Internet activity and phone records of U.S. residents.

-And the public continues to mobilize against NSA spying.
+The public continues to mobilize against NSA spying.
 On Oct.
-26, the Stop Watching Us Coalition held the largest domestic rally against government spying to date.
+26, 2013, the Stop Watching Us Coalition held the largest domestic rally against government spying to date.
 The Rally Against Mass Surveillance drew prominent speakers and thousands of people to Washington, D.C.
 As we move toward the anniversary of Edward Snowden’s revelations, support for surveillance reform remains strong.